How to get an e-Visa for Uganda

 I applied before 9 am and had the approval email at around 3 pm.

-And unlike Kenya, where you just get a stamp, entering Uganda you get a full page sticker:
+Unlike Kenya, where you just get a stamp, when entering Uganda, you get a full-page sticker: